bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/wait-program-intermediate-event.rst

 ~~~~~~~~~

 On this tab you define the Java class that the IntermediateEvent should
-instantiate, the identifier of the event to wait for and the timeout
+instantiate, the identifier of the event and the timeout behavior.
-behavior.

 |image2|

-Java Class to execute
+Java Class
    Fully qualified name of the Java class that implements the
    :public-api:`IProcessIntermediateEventBean </ch/ivyteam/ivy/process/intermediateevent/IProcessIntermediateEventBean.html>`
    interface.
-Use the :ref:`new-bean-class-wizard` (|image3|) to create a new Java
+Use the :ref:`new-bean-class-wizard` |image3| to create a new Java
    source file with an example implementation of the bean class.

 Event ID